How to sew a curve with an overlocker?

 1. Slightly stretch the fabric to open the curve

-With your fingers, very slightly stretch the fabric so that the edge to be overlocked becomes straight and flat.
-The goal is to create a temporary line that the knife can follow without deviating.
+With your fingers, very gently stretch the fabric so that the edge to be overlocked becomes straight and flat.
+The goal is to create a temporary line that the knife can follow without veering off.

 2. Align the fabric edge with the knife guide